Now, we come to the temporal lobe. What you need to understand here is first, the primary

 for the first time over and over again.

-Wernicke's area is an important region of the parietal lobe.
+Wernicke's area is an important region of the temporal lobe.
 That is shown here in this area.

 This is important in the comprehension of language.